-This first round of the CREWS Project’s Visiting Fellowship scheme covers the period of the 2018-19 academic year, envisaged as beginning on 1st October 2018 and ending on 30th September 2019.
+This third (and final) round of the CREWS Project’s Visiting Fellowship scheme covers the first part of the 2020-21 academic year, envisaged as beginning on 1st October 2019 and effectively ending on 28th February 2021.
 The Fellowship can be held for a minimum of four weeks and a maximum of three months.
 Applicants should make clear when they would like to stay and for how long in their statement of proposed research (see How to apply below).

 Candidates should, at the time of applying, hold a doctorate and be engaged in research in a relevant field (not necessarily salaried).
 In exceptional circumstances, a doctoral student may be considered provided that their studies are already suitably advanced and a persuasive case is made (in which case the Fellowship would carry with it the status of Visiting Graduate Student, not Visiting Scholar, at the Faculty of Classics).